 Former Malaysian PM Found Guilty Of Looting Sovereign Fund

-Malaysia's former Prime Minister Najib Razak has been found guilty on all counts in the first of his multiple corruption trials over a massive scheme to divert an estimated billion dollars from a state investment fund to his personal accounts.
+Malaysia's former Prime Minister Najib Razak has been found guilty on all counts in the first of his multiple corruption trials over a massive scheme to divert billions from a state investment fund to several personal accounts, including his.

 The landmark criminal case involving the 1Malaysia Development Berhad, or 1MBD sovereign wealth fund, has not only ensnared Najib, but other prominent Malaysian figures and Goldman Sachs, one of the world's largest investment banks.